I’m convinced this poached salmon recipe makes some of the most tender, mouth-watering salmon. It’s also ridiculously easy!

 Key Ingredients

-- Wine or broth: I use a combination of wine and water for this poached salmon recipe.
+- Wine or Broth: I use a combination of wine and water for this poached salmon recipe.
 A splash of white wine adds a lovely flavor.
 I’ve even used leftover Lillet Blanc with excellent results (I usually have it on hand to make this French onion soup)!
 If you’re out of wine, broth is a delicious substitute.
 Vegetable broth or a light chicken broth works well, and seafood stock is even better.

 - Lemon: Sliced lemon is the classic choice for poaching salmon.
 Try limes or oranges for a fun twist.